top of page

 The following applies to all Board Committees:

-No committee established by the Board of Trustees, whether standing or ad hoc, will have policy-making authority.
+Committee Authority: No committee established by the Board of Trustees, whether standing or ad hoc, will have policy-making authority.
 Committee responsibility, unless specifically authorized otherwise by the Board of Trustees, will be limited to providing information and recommendations to the Board of Trustees.
 Each committee chair will receive their committee charge from the President which will be determined by the outcomes of the Board of Trustee Goals for the upcoming year.

-Every committee chairperson will be a member of the Board of Trustees.
-The Chair of the Executive Committee must be the President of the Board, the Chair of the Finance Committee – the Board Treasurer, the Chair of Governance Committee – the Vice President, and the Chair of the Policy Committee – the Board Secretary.
+Committee Composition: Every committee chairperson will be a member of the Board of Trustees.
+The Chair of the Executive Committee shall be the President of the Board, the Chair of the Finance Committee – the Board Treasurer, the Chair of Governance Committee – the Vice President, and the Chair of the Policy Committee – the Board Secretary.
 Other committee Chairs will be appointed by the President in consultation with the Executive Committee and Head of School.
 Committee members may be nominated by any Trustee and appointed by the President of the Board of Trustees.
 All committees must have at least one Trustee as a member of the committee.
 Where appropriate, especially for ad hoc committees charged with advising the Board, committees should also include parents and Employees.
 The Board President will serve as an ex-officio members of all committees.

-With the exception of the Head of School and the Director of Operations and Finance, no Employee will serve on any Board committee that has the express purpose of reviewing salary or benefits.
+Conflict of Interest: With the exception of the Head of School and the Director of Operations and Finance, no Employee will serve on any Board committee that has the express purpose of reviewing salary or benefits.
 Written input from School Employees, however, is always welcomed during such reviews.

-Any committee standing or ad hoc, based on its defined objectives, will have a clearly defined goal and timetable to accomplish its goal or objective.
+Committee Duration: Any committee standing or ad hoc, based on its defined objectives, will have a clearly defined goal and timetable to accomplish its goal or objective.
 Upon completion of its stated objectives, and with approval of the Board of Trustees, the committee will be dissolved.
 The Board of Trustees also has the authority to remove any Committee member at any time.

-Committee members are expected to maintain confidentiality, and to recognize that their access to school activities and records is granted by the Board of Trustees solely for the purpose of advising the Board of Trustees.
+Committee Confidentiality: Committee members are expected to maintain confidentiality, and to recognize that their access to school activities and records is granted by the Board of Trustees solely for the purpose of advising the Board of Trustees.
 Each committee member is required to sign a Confidentiality Agreement.
 The publicizing of committee findings, recommendations, or any related information is at the sole discretion and approval of the Board of Trustees and does not lie with the committee or its individual members.

 Duties of Standing Committees: